elf4j/elf4j-api/README.md

 # elf4j-api

-The API and SPI of Easy Logging Facade for Java (ELF4J)
+API and SPI of Easy Logging Facade for Java (ELF4J)

 ## User stories